Picadillo: By region

+Americas

 Costa Rica

 Costa Rican versions always include the name of the vegetable that represents the main ingredient to the dish (potato picadillo, ayote picadillo, etc.) and that is chopped and cooked with bell peppers, onions, stock, herbs and spices.
 It can include some type of protein but that is not essential.
 It is often served with tortillas or rice.